openturns/openturns/python/doc/theory/meta_modeling/least_squares.rst

 Particular case 1: The functional basis is composed of linear functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In this particular case, the functional basis is defined by :math:`N = \inputDim +1` linear functions:
+In this particular case, the functional basis is defined by :math:`N = 1+\inputDim` linear functions:

   .. math::
     \psi_0 & : \vect{x} \rightarrow 1\\